WCG (college): Warwick Trident College

-The Trident Business and Technology Centre in Warwick is a relatively new building.
-It houses a conference suite on the top floor with catering facilities.
-There is also a Learning Resource Centre with an open learning area and internet enabled PC's.
-There are also a number of computer suites for classes around the building.
-Many companies, including Alstom, Cable and Wireless, Jaguar Landrover, Rolls-Royce and Telent, send their apprentices to this centre.
+The Trident Business and Technology Centre in Warwick was opened in 2003.
+It houses a canteen, classrooms, a workshop area, confrence rooms and Learning Resource Centre.
+The Learning Resource Centre has an open learning area and internet enabled PC's.
+Many of the classrooms have computers for students to use.
+Multiple companies, including Alstom, Cable and Wireless, Jaguar Land Rover, Rolls-Royce and Telent, send their apprentices to Trident.
 There is a large workshop area for the Motor Vehicle courses with vehicles donated by manufacturers for use by the college and students to repair and maintain.
 There is a traditional engineering workshop, equipped with lathes, milling machines and grinding machines.
 There is also a materials lab along with electrical/electronic and pneumatics labs.
 The courses studied here are mainly engineering and motor vehicle based.
 There is also a 3D design area which has facilities for model making.

 In 2015, Trident 2 opened, a specialist engineering building with workshops and labs tailored to the high demands of the colleges customers.